25prabhu10/notes/docs/Languages/CSS/CSS.md

 ### Colour Scheme

-If not sure on what colours to work with, use black and white

 The `color-scheme` CSS property allows an element to indicate which color schemes it can comfortably be rendered in.
 User agents change the following aspects of the UI chrome to match the used color scheme:

 - The colour of the canvas surface.